 Figure 7 contrasts the matching overheads for the three algorithms for varying number of subscriptions, each of which have 7 attributes.
 It is clear that the matching overheads are the best in the case of the tree-based scheme, with slightly higher overheads for the hashing-based scheme.
-The overheads introduced by the regular expressions scheme are several orders of magnitude higher than that of the tree-based and hashing-based schemes.
+The overheads introduced by the regular expressions scheme are several orders of magnitude higher than that of the other two.